fetchai/carpark_agent/README.md

 The numbers after inet is my Raspberry Pi's ip address.
 In this case 192.168.11.9.
 Write these down.

+It is important to set the screen resolution o fthe Raspberry Pi, otherwise it can have problems when no display is connected.
+Open a terminal and type:

+    sudo raspi-config

+Use the up/down arrow keys, select Advanced options and press Enter
+* Go down the Resolution and press Enter
+* Go to the 1920X1080 option and press Enter
+* Confirm the change
+* Use the right arrow to select <Finish>, press Enter
+* You may be prompted to restart - do so

 Let's test that VNC is working by going to our Mac or PC and downloading and installing VNC viewer: https://www.realvnc.com/en/connect/download/viewer/